Follow Intuiface:

 What is a Content Management System?

-So, exactly what is a content management system?
-A content management system is a system used to manage content.
+So, precisely what is a content management system?
+A CMS is a system used to manage content.
 Great!
-That was easy.
-Next question.
+Thatwas easy—next question.

 what is a CMS